 Students must declare a major once they have completed 16 or more units, and should declare no later than the end of the sophomore year.
 If a student is enrolled in courses the completion of which would bring the student’s total number of units to 16 or more, the student will not be allowed to register for subsequent semesters until declaring a major.
 A student achieves junior standing and comes under the jurisdiction of one of the established divisions of the college or one of the established interdisciplinary committees after completing a minimum of 13 units of coursework and filing an approved declaration of major form, indicating the completion of the required introductory work and outlining the remainder of the program to be taken in order to graduate.

 In addition to the declaration of major, students declaring a double major or an ad hoc interdisciplinary major must also file a statement of the rationale for such a major.
-The departments involved will review the statement to evaluate the validity of the rationale of the proposed program.
-The appropriate departments, divisions, and committees will review the records of all newly declared juniors and advise them whether the proposed program of study is satisfactory, or whether certain course changes are required.
+The departments involved will review the statement to evaluate the rationale for the proposed program.
+The appropriate departments, divisions, and committees are expected to review the records of all newly declared juniors and advise them whether the proposed program of study is satisfactory, or whether certain course changes are required.
 Specific course and credit distribution requirements for majors are detailed in the descriptions of the departmental and interdisciplinary programs.

 Junior Qualifying Examination